Clever repurposed furniture to inspire your next furniture flip!

 6. Mini Metal Locker

 I bought this locker from the thrift store for $5.
 I’m not sure where it came from but it looked like it was pulled out of an abandoned hospital!
-I almost passed it by but the pipe legs were very unique so I decided to take it home and give it a refresh.
+I almost passed it by but the pipe legs were unique so I decided to take it home and give it a refresh.

 I liked the original bold blue on the inside so I decided to spray paint the whole thing a new bright color –Gloss Lagoon from Rust-Oleum.